ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/level_of_development_at_age_5.md

 In the 2021 to 2022 school year:

 * 49% of pupils eligible for free school meals (FSM) and 69% of non-eligible pupils achieved a good level of development
-* 75% of girls and 62% of boys achieved a good level of development – for students eligible for FSM, 57% of girls and 42% of boys achieved the level
+* 75% of girls and 62% of boys achieved a good level of development – for pupils eligible for FSM, 57% of girls and 42% of boys achieved the level
 * FSM-eligible children from Black, Asian and Mixed ethnic backgrounds were more likely to achieve a good level of development than FSM-eligible White children